EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 It works because we are effectively trying all values in all variables.
 But, it is better than literally just assigning all values to all variables, one by one, until we find the answer, because backtracking eliminates whole branches in the search space.
 There are other optimizations that can be done, and we will do more as we go, but the basic approach is straightforward.

 At this point it should be noted that there are other algorithms for solving constraint satisfaction problems.
-Furthermore, the MRS tree can sometimes be transformed into other forms, such as a predicate logic formula, and solved using other algorithms.
+Furthermore, the MRS tree can sometimes be transformed into other forms, such as a predicate logic formula, and turned into a different kind of problem which can be solved using even different approaches.
 This tutorial will be using the backtracking algorithm because it is simple, efficient enough for many problems and has the nice property that it can handle all MRS formulas.
 It has the downside that it can be very inefficient in some cases.
 We'll work through some of those and find optimizations for some of the most aggregious problems.

-Before we can solve a real well-formed MRS tree, we need to account for more of the features that it has.
+But, before we can solve a real well-formed MRS tree, we need to account for more of the features that it has.
+First up is [plurals](devhowtoMRSSolverPlurals).